JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Find User (that IS Person that OWNS Device)?
 ```

-Relationships that come after an optional traversal are performed on the
+Relationships that come after an optional traversal are processed on the
-unioned results.
+combined results.
 This query searches for AWS accounts or AWS IAM roles
 in the account that trusts another account.

 ```j1ql